Generative AI: Are you ready to start reimagining the future of financial services?

 Generative AI is not without some other paradoxes though: we could imagine that their exceptional creativity, for instance, would help us to find new perspectives and foster innovative ideas, which could benefit many areas, for example, to address sustainability challenges.
 And, at the same time, their need for resources and their energy consumption is a serious obstacle, as experience has shown that sometimes, simpler tools are just as good in well-defined business use cases but have much lower energy consumption.”

-LEARN MORE The Changing Of The Code With The Changing Seasons.
+LEARN MORE The Silent Rise Of The Smart City

 AI has already started transforming customer service, but what specific changes can we expect in the near future?